DandyLyons/notes/content/Library/The Bible (WEB)/20 - Proverbs/Prov-08.md

 "I, wisdom, have made prudence my dwelling.
 Find out knowledge and discretion.

 ###### v13
 The fear of Yahweh is to hate evil.
-I hate pride, arrogance, the evil way, and the perverse mouth.
+I hate [[pride]], arrogance, the evil way, and the perverse mouth.

 ###### v14
 Counsel and sound knowledge are mine.
 I have understanding and power.